Florent-V/task-manager/README.md

 - DELETE /todolist/{:id}/todoitem/{:itemId} `Delete a todoitem by id in a todolist`

 I've made a script to generate a crud for a new entity.
 You can use it with :
-- `npm run generate-crud -- EntityName`
+- `npm run make:crud -- EntityName`
 Be careful, this feature is still in development and some modifications may be needed.